COVID-19-electronic-health-system/Corona-tracker/README.md

 [![Build Status](https://travis-ci.org/COVID-19-electronic-health-system/Corona-tracker.svg?branch=master)](https://travis-ci.org/COVID-19-electronic-health-system/Corona-tracker)

-A tool to help doctors triage exponentially-growing numbers of ill patients in real-time, educate the public on facts vs myths, and guide individuals to locate in-demand supplies they may need.
+A progressive web application designed to help doctors triage exponentially-growing numbers of ill patients in real-time, educate the public on facts vs myths, and guide individuals to locate in-demand supplies they may need.

 ## Join our Discord Server